mosquitogames/1819rulebook/1_setup.md

 ---
 # Setup

 This setup is for Fantasy Mode.
 We recommend your first game be in Fantasy Mode.
-To set up Simulation Mode, follow steps A to H below, then carry out the modified steps [here](/1819rulebook/simulation-mode#setup-changes).
+To set up Simulation Mode, follow steps A to G below, then carry out the modified steps [here](/1819rulebook/simulation-mode#setup-changes).

 ## Player Setup